Configure booking restrictions

 Configuration

-If the rule is about repeat attendance on this specific Activity, keep working in the event flow.
+- Stay in the event when the rule is about repeat attendance on this specific Activity.

-If the rule is really about generic gated access, validation codes, or broader Touchpoint participation rules, switch to the canonical Restrictions guidance instead.
+- Switch to Restrictions when the rule is about gated access, validation codes, or broader Touchpoint participation.

 - a total cap for how many times one participant may attend